SladeCarlson/SladeCarlson/README.md

 - I specialize in Cisco, but i have spent time in every system
 - I also work on and use 3D printers, as well as am certified in Fusion 360
 - I'm learning Web Development and Design
-- I'm on rhe development team for the CyberPatriot Community Guide, cypat.guide
+- I'm on the development team for the CyberPatriot Community Guide, cypat.guide

 <!---
 CosmicFox5115/CosmicFox5115 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.